 Transfer learning is useful in cases where workflows can not be transferred directly in the original form.
 If there is a relevant overlap between the domains, workflows can be transferred in the original structure, but by using of more general terms.
-In our previous work we already showed on manual basis that generalization of workflows can ease the identification of correspondencies [9].
-In case the overlap between the domains is considerably smaller, the ideas of analogical mapping can be considered as a means for the transfer.
+In our previous work we already showed on manual basis that generalization of workflows can ease the identification of correspondences [8].
+In case the overlap between the domains is considerably smaller, the ideas of analogical mapping can be taken into account as a means for the transfer.